thomas-fossati/draft-psa-endorsements/NOTES.md

   * 1 CoMID per bundle of SW components if you update always in block
     * CoMID nearly OK.
 The only annoying thing is having to restate the same element-name that is anyway already in the top-level module meta...

+* how to flag a security critical update / patch?
+  * options:
+    * extend linked tag entry
+    * extend tag-rel-type to accept "parameters / flags"